RyterINC/discord-bot/README.md

 ## Installation

-Clone this repo and install the docker container using `docker-compose.yaml`
+Copy the docker-compose file and run on a server using `docker-compose.yaml`

 `docker-compose up -d --build`